robrez/robrez-com/site/src/home/intro.md

   - _intro
 ---

-I'm enthusiastic about web technology and standards.
-I love everything about software craftsmanship including: design systems, web components, UX, libraries, DBs, APIs, applications, platforms
+I'm enthusiastic about web technology and standards

+I currently work as a _Senior Software Engineer_ at [CPSI](https://www.cpsi.com/), a Health-IT company.
+Want to work together?
+Check out my [resume](resume/) to learn more!